 Getting your product or business featured, stamped, endorsed, or shared by an expert is another effective social proof technique.

 Experts have the potential to influence the buying decisions of their followers.
 So if an influencer shares a photo of him using your product, his followers will buy your product too.

 Experts include anyone who has a following such as celebrities, influencers, CEOs, authors, bloggers, etc. These experts do a great job of influencing the buying decisions of hundreds of people.

 You can also try to get press mentions in a valued industry publication to reach your target audience – the industry experts.

 Yes, it does work.
 Here are some social proof statistics that speak for themselves:

 Yes, social proof works, and it works in all forms.
-Here is an example from Fitbit that showcases what experts are saying about them:
+Here is an example from Radientum that showcases what experts are saying about them:

-So you know what is social proof, it is now your job to start using it in your marketing strategy.
+Now that you know what social proof is, it’s your job to start using it in your marketing strategy.
 There is no single best way to use social proof to boost conversions and sales.
 It could take any form and can be used on any channel.

 Get started today and see how social proof helps your business grow.